LCA-CI-builds-repair/scrapy/docs/contributing.rst

     Double check that you are reading the most recent version of this document at https://docs.scrapy.org/en/master/contributing.html

 There are many ways to contribute to Scrapy.
+H------------- Section Divider
-Here are some of them:
+------------- re are some of them:

 * Report bugs and request features in the `issue tracker`_, trying to follow the guidelines detailed in `Reporting bugs`_ below.